Core Idea

 Why This Matters

-- When topology changes affect multiple services simultaneously, cascading failures occur as services lose connectivity to dependencies
+A monolith might have minimal external topology — a database and cache.
+A microservices system with 50 services may have hundreds of inter-service connections, each dependent on correct topology information.
+When topology changes affect multiple services simultaneously, cascading failures occur as services lose connectivity to dependencies.

 Related Concepts